alanquintero/head_first_android_development/README.md

 # Head First Android Development
 This repository contains the exercises of the **Head First Android Development, 2nd Edition** book.

-This a personal repository used to saved my exercises.
+This is a personal repository used to saved my exercises, you can use it as a reference if you like.

 ## Information about the book
 - *Title*: Head First Android Development, 2nd Edition